 "Any progress on a vaccine?”

 “Yes.
 According to the Chief Virologist, a vaccine should be ready for testing within 48 hours.
 There are plenty of inhabitants eager to volunteer.”

 “How long will the two injections we received protect us?”
 Foxwell asked.

 “It depends on individual physiology.
 The colonists that died received those same injections, keeping the virus at bay for seven to nine days.
-Like the rabies virus, once symptoms occur, no amount of vaccine will work.”
+Like the rabies virus, once symptoms appear no amount of vaccine will work.”